Save up to 25%… Shop Our Birthday Sale Now!

 For these kinds of conditions, begin with administering a daily dosage as follows:

-10-30 mg/kg of mushroom beta-glucans
+• 10-30 mg/kg of mushroom beta-glucans

-5-15 mg/pound of mushroom beta-glucans
+• 5-15 mg/pound of mushroom beta-glucans

 Dog chews with mushroom extracts of turkey tail

-Although mushroom-drug interactions have been reported, there are few reports where turkey tail is concerned.
-For most medications and for the relatively small amounts of mushroom extract administered daily for health and wellness, the potential for interference between these two is low.
-Nonetheless, it is important that if your pet is on another strong medication from your vet, for you to ask that vet to check your dog’s blood levels to see if this mushroom is having an adverse effect on that medication level.
+Nonetheless, if your pet is on another strong medication from your vet, it's important that you ask that vet to check your dog’s blood levels to see if this mushroom is having an adverse effect on that medication level.

-Reactions to something that is new and hasn’t been given before are always possible.
-Reactions are even possible with safe stuff that isn’t new and that has been given before.
 This is why I think it's a good idea to start slow with a low “dose” just to be on the safe side.
 That seems to help with the transition for most doggies.

 When can I quit giving this stuff to my dog?

-The short answer is “never”.
-Mushrooms are meant to become part of your dog’s daily lifestyle if they are to play a major role in your 4-legged family’s health maintenance program.
-This is also the case if you and your 2-legged family members decide to use mushroom extracts for health maintenance.
+Mushrooms are meant to become part of your dog’s daily lifestyle if they are to play a major role in your four-legged family’s health maintenance program.
+This is also the case if you and your two-legged family members decide to use mushroom extracts for health maintenance.

-Summary of Turkey Tail Benefits for Dogs
+Get Turkey Tail Mushroom for Dogs with Ease

-1. Immune enhancement
+• Immune enhancement

-2. As an adjunct to cancer therapies
+• As an adjunct to cancer therapies

-3. Antioxidant protection of cells
+• Antioxidant protection of cells

-4. Supporting a healthy inflammation response
+• Supporting a healthy inflammation response

-5. Boosting conventional therapies
+• Boosting conventional therapies

-6. Vaccine support
+• Vaccine support

 References